 Targeted therapies are drugs that destroy cancer cells by selectively attacking specific genetic mutations or other abnormalities in tumors.

-Recent advances in biomarker testing allows for the increased use of targeted therapies, as doctors are able to tailor treatment plans to a patient’s specific type of cancer molecules.
+Recent advances in biomarker testing allow for the increased use of targeted therapies, as doctors are able to tailor treatment plans to a patient’s specific type of cancer molecules.

 To learn more about targeted therapies in gastric cancer, visit our Biomarkers and Gastric Cancer page.